An overabundance of overripe fruit leads to deliciously versatile plum compote.

 I glanced down at the cutting board and it looked like a crime scene out of Dexter.
 My hands were covered with red, the knife was stained.
 It looked … incriminating.

 And that’s the thing with summer fruit.
-Once you’ve gobbled the bounty out out of hand, chopped it up over yogurt, and topped it with whipped cream for quick dessert, you’ll still. have. more.
+Once you’ve gobbled the bounty out of hand, chopped it up over yogurt, and topped it with whipped cream for quick dessert, you’ll still. have. more.
 That “what now?” challenge can become a bit of an obsession for some.
-Inspired by a bushel of u-pick farm cherries last summer, food blogger Erika Kerekes launched her line of Not Ketchup savory fruit sauces this year, and it’s steadily going national.
+Luckily, there are many ways to enjoy all that fruit:

 Throw it in a pie.
 Or its more rustic cousin, the free-form crostata (known as a galette to the French).
 I know — duh!
 It’s a classic, and for good reason.
 Few things are more delectable than warm fruit encased in pastry.